RE3CON/uv-k5-firmware-custom/README.md

 ENABLE_WIDE_RX                := 1       full 18MHz to 1300MHz RX (though front-end/PA not designed for full range)
 ENABLE_TX_WHEN_AM             := 0       allow TX (always FM) when RX is set to AM ENABLE_F_CAL_MENU             := 0       enable/disable the radios hidden frequency calibration menu
+ENABLE_TX_UNLOCK              := 1       allow TX everywhere ..
+TX harmonic content will cause interference to other services and spread more HF power outside the selected Freq.
+Use it with your own risk !
 ENABLE_CTCSS_TAIL_PHASE_SHIFT := 1       standard CTCSS tail phase shift rather than QS's own 55Hz tone method ENABLE_BOOT_BEEPS             := 0       gives user audio feedback on volume knob position at boot-up ENABLE_SHOW_CHARGE_LEVEL      := 0       show the charge level when the radio is on charge